In This Article

 Placement: Between the mid-helix (outer ear ridge) and the inner conch along the cartilage.

 Pricing: Varies depending on shop and location.
-Pepper estimates anywhere from £40-80 in the UK ($48-95 USD), while Bader charges $55 at her shop.
+Nicky estimates anywhere from £40-80 in the UK ($48-95 USD), while Bader charges $55 at her shop.

 Pain level: 9/10, as it’s considered one of the most painful cartilage piercings.

-Healing time: Healing time is roughly four to six months, but both Bader and Pepper say to plan for a year.
+Healing time: Healing time is roughly four to six months, but both Bader and Nicky say to plan for a year.

 Aftercare: Wash the piercing two times a day with whatever product your piercer recommends until your piercing is fully healed.
 Green recommends four to six months.